JNRowe/upoints/doc/trigpointing_and_point_py.rst

    in the UK.
 It contains information about many of the trigpoints you can find, such as the one closest to me at Bygrave_

-Anybody who knows me well will attest that that I’m quite the navigation geek, mostly just as a curiosity being that what we're really talking about is just applications of specific branches of math.
+Anybody who knows me well will attest that I’m quite the navigation geek, mostly just as a curiosity being that what we're really talking about is just applications of specific branches of math.
 As such, I actually find the concept of trigpointing by hand quite intriguing.
 That being said technology is here to